 Structured interoperation

-Interoperation is expected to be part of a future S-mode as envisaged by IEC and CIRM, i.e., not a ‘one size fits all’ solution but a structured solution that is flexible enough to allow for manufacturer innovation.
+Interoperation is expected to be part of a future S-mode as envisaged by IEC and CIRM, i.e., not a “one size fits all” solution but a structured solution that is flexible enough to allow for manufacturer innovation.

 Customization - user level

 S-100 compatible ECDIS systems that support the IHO Interoperability Catalogue may include functionality that allow end users (including ship owners, operators, and shipboard officers) to add new predefined combinations according with their needs.
-These added combinations shall not interfere or degrade the official IHO Interoperability Catalogue functions.
+These added combinations must not interfere or degrade the official IHO Interoperability Catalogue functions.

 Support Human-Centred Design